BA in Art

-The Art program offers opportunities for creative development, provides instruction in visual literacy, and trains students in the necessary technical and conceptual skills needed to pursue a lifetime of creative activity.
+The School of Visual Studies' Art program offers opportunities for creative development, provides instruction in visual literacy, and trains students in the necessary technical and conceptual skills needed to pursue a lifetime of creative activity.
 Through a variety of studio art courses, students learn critical thinking skills, creative problem solving, and become life-long learners.
-The Department of Art offers courses in ceramics, drawing, fibers, graphic design, painting, photography, printmaking, and sculpture.
+The Art program offers courses in ceramics, drawing, fibers, graphic design, painting, photography, printmaking, and sculpture.
 The BA degree is a liberal arts degree in which students complete 30 - 40 hours of studio art courses and 9 hours of courses in Art History.
-Starting Fall 2015, all students wishing to pursue a BA degree in art must pass the Art Department BA/BFA Portfolio Review.
-Students that earn a degree in art pursue a variety of careers, including professional artists and illustrators; art educators; museum and gallery curators and directors; commercial and studio designers; and graphic, web, print and packaging designers.
+Students who earn a degree in art pursue a variety of careers, including professional artists and illustrators; art educators; museum and gallery curators and directors; commercial and studio designers; and graphic, web, print and packaging designers.
 Most businesses are looking for creative thinkers and innovative problem solvers, and these are skills acquired in an art degree.

 Major Program Requirements

 Art majors earning a BA degree complete art foundations courses, art core requirements, and art studio electives.
 No more than 40 credits in studio art may be included in the BA curriculum.
 Students enrolled in the BA degree program may not include art or art history courses with a grade of D.